 Belgian Hot Chocolate Recipe

-One of the first recipes I put up on the site was a hot chocolate recipe from Wittamer, one of the best chocolate shops in Brussels.
+I made this hot chocolate recipe when I did an internship at Wittamer, one of the best chocolate shops in Brussels.
 And let me tell you, there’s plenty of competition in that town.